khamitov527/mail-agent/README.md

 - **State Machine:**
   - **`state-machine.js`** – Implements a generic state machine to manage multi-step workflows.
-  - **Workflow Scripts:** Define specific workflows for tasks such as email composition, search, and navigation.
+  - **Workflow Scripts:** Define specific workflows for tasks such as email composition, creating events in calendar, search, and navigation.

 - **OpenAI Integration:**
   - **`openai-service.js`** – Handles API calls to OpenAI, manages conversation context, and parses responses into actionable JSON.